keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 * Client ID : ID of CD who sent Backchannel Authentication request
 * Scope     : OAuth2's scope which CD requested to get consent from the end-user

-This information can be retrieved from CIBA Flow's context date identified by "auth_req_id" which is related to received "Auth Result ID".
+This information can be retrieved from CIBA flow's context date identified by "auth_req_id" which is related to received "Auth Result ID".

 AuthN/AuthZ by AD part does not communicate with Token Req/Res part directly because the latter is invoked by CD's token request.
 Therefore, keycloak implements Auth Result Cache to hold the result of AuthN/AuthZ by AD.
 AuthN/AuthZ by AD part pushes this result to this store with "Auth Result ID" as the access key.
 Token Req/Res part retrieves this result from this store with "Auth Result ID".